Derpitron/fossradar/CONTRIBUTING.md

 ### 1. Add Your Project

-There are **two ways** to add your open source project to FOSSRadar:
+There are **two ways** to add your open source project to FOSSRadar.dev:

 #### Method 1: Quick Submission Form (Easiest)